shupershuff/Diablo2RLoader/README.md

 # Setup Steps
 Please see the detailed setup steps below, it's not as scary as it looks.
 I've included details for all of the features you may or may not want to use.
-A basic setup only takes 2 or 3 minutes.
+A basic setup only takes 3-5 minutes.<br>
+For those allergic to reading, have a gander at [this youtube video tutorial here](https://www.youtube.com/watch?v=JYMs-soQr_c) that a great bloke made.
+I promise it's not a rick roll video :)<br>

 TL;DR steps are:
 1. Download the latest release, extract and unblock it within file properties.
 See [1.
 Download](#1-download).
-2. Download handle viewer and place in the folder.
+2. Add account info to accounts.csv.
 See [2.
-Setup Handle Viewer](#2-setup-handle-viewer).
+Setup Your Accounts](#2-setup-your-accounts).
-3. Add account info to accounts.csv.
+3. Edit config.xml to set game path and enable/configure desired features.
 See [3.
-Setup Your Accounts](#3-setup-your-accounts).
-4. Edit config.xml to set game path and enable/configure desired features.
+Script Config](#3-script-config-mostly-optional).
+4. Run script for first time.
 See [4.
-Script Config](#4-script-config-mostly-optional).
-5. Run script for first time.
+Run the script manually for the first time](#4-run-the-script-manually-for-the-first-time).
+5. Optionally perform steps to configure game settings that each account should load from.
 See [5.
-Run the script manually for the first time](#5-run-the-script-manually-for-the-first-time).
-6. Optionally perform steps to configure game settings that each account should load from.
-See [6.
-Auto Settings Switcher](#6-auto-settings-switcher-optional-but-recommended) and [7.
-Manual Settings Switcher](#7-manual-settings-switcher-optional).
+Auto Settings Switcher](#5-auto-settings-switcher-optional-but-recommended) and [6.
+Manual Settings Switcher](#6-manual-settings-switcher-optional).
+6. Optionally enable DClone alarms for your preferred regions and game mode.
+See [7.
+DClone Status Alarms](#7-dclone-status-alarms-optional).

-If you have any issues I can almost guarantee it's covered in the detailed setup steps below or FAQ section.
+&#x1F534; If you have any issues, come back and fully read these instructions.
+I can almost guarantee any issue you see is covered in the detailed setup steps below and/or FAQ section.

 ## 1. Download
 1. Download the latest [release](https://github.com/shupershuff/Diablo2RLoader/releases) this and extract the zip file to a folder of your choosing.